Jaxelr/VueSimpleTemplate/Readme.md

 ## Prerequisites

-You must have dotnetcore 3.1 installed.
+You must have net 5.0 installed.
 It also depends on Node.js (version 12) and npm (version 6) must exist in order to use the Vue Client App.
 The project will not compile if Node.js or Npm aren't present.

 ## Installation